gbenroscience/ParserNG/parser-ng-sql/README.md

 ParserNG's Arrow integration already gives you fast, vectorized `filter`, `project`, and `filterProject` operations driven by expression strings.
-What it doesn't give you is a convenient way to *describe* those operations — you're writing predicate and projection text by hand, keeping track of which columns feed which computation, and re-deriving the same expression twice if you need it in both a filter and a projection.
-SQL is a format almost every engineer already knows for exactly that kind of description. parser-ng-sql takes that familiar syntax and compiles it straight down to the same `ArrowExpressionEvaluator`s you'd have written by hand — nothing about the underlying computation changes, only how convenient it is to say what you want.
+What it doesn't give you is a convenient way to *describe* those operations;
+you're writing predicate and projection text by hand, keeping track of which columns feed which computation, and re-deriving the same expression twice if you need it in both a filter and a projection.
+SQL is a format almost every engineer already knows for exactly that kind of description. parser-ng-sql takes that familiar syntax and compiles it straight down to the same `ArrowExpressionEvaluator`s you'd have written by hand; nothing about the underlying computation changes, only how convenient it is to say what you want.